benzolius/buildout_venv/README.md

 install_venv.py
 ---------------

-Installs a virtual Python environment in a sibling folder 'buildout/venv'.
+Installs a virtual Python environment in a folder below the current one '../venv'.
-The Python interpreter will be: ../buildout/venv/bin/python
+The Python interpreter will be: ../venv/bin/python

 init_buildout.py
 ----------------

+Warning: This script was not updated for the changes in install_venv.py

 Initialize a buildout environment working with the virtual environment created by install_venv.py